44 Jobs OpenAI Uses to Measure AI Capability

 9) What’s the “100× faster and cheaper” claim?

-OpenAI reports that frontier models can complete GDPval tasks roughly 100× faster and 100× cheaper than experts based on inference time and API billing—but this excludes human oversight and integration costs.
+OpenAI reports that frontier models can complete GDPval tasks roughly 100× faster and 100× cheaper than experts based on inference time and API billing—but this excludes human oversight and integration costs, which is a point often noted by industry leaders such as a CEO.
+With the introduction of a new evaluation framework, OpenAI aims to address these critical aspects.
 (OpenAI)

 10) What is OpenAI planning to do next with GDPval?